-I am an Assyrian-German anthrozoologist (specialising in assistance dog teams and interspecies cooperation) living in Frankfurt, Germany.
+I am an Assyrian-German Anthrozoologist (specialising in assistance dog teams and interspecies cooperation) living in Frankfurt, Germany.

-In 2009, my dog and horse, I performed in front of 3,000 people at a Parelli event in Reno - receiving a personal invitation to intern with Pat Parelli.
+2009: Together with my dog and horse, I performed in front of 3,000 people at a Parelli event in Reno - receiving a personal invitation to intern with Pat Parelli.